ga-wdi-boston/js-reference-types/README.md

 ## Reference types

-In JavaScript, all reference types are `typeof refVar === 'object'` but we use three in specific circumstances.
+The following is true for all reference types In JavaScript:  `refVar instanceof Object === true`.
+We use these three in specific circumstances.

 - Plain Object
 - Array